Temporal Context for Robust Maritime Obstacle Detection: Experiments

 \subsection{Analysis of the alternative temporal aggregation methods}

 Next, we analyzed alternatives to the feature fusion in the temporal context module proposed in Section~\ref{sec:method/temporal_descriptors}: (i) pixel-wise average pooling of temporal features (window size of $T + 1 \times 1 \times 1$) and (ii) local average pooling of temporal features ($T + 1 \times 3 \times 3$).
 Table~\ref{tab:temp_agg} shows that, compared to singe-frame WaSR, the simple pixel-wise temporal average pooling of context features already improves the performance over single-frame inference by 0.8 points (overall) and 1.9 points (danger zone) in F1.
 Increasing the pooling window size to a local window does not improve performance.
 In contrast, the 3D convolution approach described in Section~\ref{sec:method/temporal_descriptors} is able to learn discriminative local temporal relations and increases the F1 by an additional 0.2 points overall, and by 3.5 points inside the danger zone.
-The improvement is primarily on the account of substantial reduction of false positive detections.
+The improvement is primarily on the account of substantial reduction of false positive detection while retaining a high number of true positive detections.